felixlopz/hubrise-test-task/content/developers/api/en/customer-management.md

 }
 ```

 Note that only `name` and `ref` can be updated.
-It's not possible to change `customer_id`.
+It is not possible to change `customer_id`.

 `balance` cannot be changed directly as well.
-To update the balance, you must create a loyalty operation.
+To update the balance, create a loyalty operation.

 ## 4. Loyalty Operations